SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 <a></a>

 ## **Credits**

+### Images
 The below image was found on [shutterstock](https://www.shutterstock.com/image-photo/fresh-bouquet-roses-greeting-card-410660725) The artist [Aquatti](https://www.shutterstock.com/g/aquatti) has named it "Fresh bouquet of roses and greeting card".

+### Assistance
+Scott @ CI Tutor support for helping me to load the users into django.
+I had made the whole process much more complex than necessary.

+Simen - my mentor at CI for his ideas, inspiration and patience.